 “We can only hope that some of the exodus of teachers from the profession has been slowed for the 14-15 (school term),” Merrill said.

-Focus-group interviews of more than 100 people and an online survey that attracted more than 11,000 respondents identified 10 focus areas that were voted on Wednesday:• Encouraging students to communicate and work collaboratively with all kinds of people within the global society.
+Focus-group interviews of more than 100 people and an online survey that attracted more than 11,000 respondents identified 10 focus areas that were voted on Wednesday:

 A group of community and education leaders will use Wednesday’s results to draft a strategic plan that will be presented to the school board in December.
 The 39-member team is co-chaired by Phil Kirk, former chairman of the State Board of Education and the North Carolina Chamber; and Marvin Connelly, the school system’s chief of staff and strategic planning.